UtrechtUniversity/IVT-pipeline/README.md

 ## Required Input

-You will need monthly-mean NetCDF files **with pressure level dimensions**, containing:
+You will need monthly-mean NetCDF files containing:
 - `hus` — specific humidity
 - `ua` — zonal wind
 - `va` — meridional wind

-Each variable should be vertically stacked and named following the format: hus_YYYYMM_stacked_with_level.nc ua_YYYYMM_stacked_with_level.nc va_YYYYMM_stacked_with_level.nc

-These must be stored in the input directory defined in the wrapper script.
+Each variable is available as one vertical level per file and will be merged (stacked) automatically.

 ---